 “Kyle was naturally athletic and gifted, but he … rested on his laurels,” Karen said.
 “Rob had to push him more (than Justin),” and years later, Kyle credited his dad for nudging him to work harder.

 Asked what comes to mind when people mention or ask about his father, Justin didn’t hesitate.
 “His smile and his laugh,” he said.
 The laugh was so loud, “you could hear it a mile away.
-It gets you laughing, too, it was that infectious.”
+It gets you laughing, too, it was that infectious.”Justin also pointed to Rob’s involvement in his children's sports.
+“He never pushed us into anything, and he always told us that if we try something, you should try to finish it first before going on to something else.”

 He and Leslie recalled how their father would occasionally take the three children – or sometimes just Justin and Kyle – to Indian Springs Golf Course, a former nine-hole course in Johnson County that is now closed.

-The owner, a client of the accounting firm where Rob worked, would let the Rays use a golf cart to drive to a nearby woods – Leslie remembers it being near the first hole – where the youths entered the wooded area and search for lost and forgotten golf balls.
+The owner, a client of the accounting firm where Rob worked, would let the Rays use a golf cart to drive to a nearby woods – Leslie remembers it being near the first hole – where the youths entered the wooded area and searched for lost and forgotten golf balls.
 They took them home and cleaned them.

 “It was just a thing where Dad wanted to do something with us kids,” Justin said.